DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 It's time for many of us to pull our heads out of the theological sand.
 It's time for us to give the Bible another chance. **The world can never know God through human wisdom**.
 Remember that men are not meant to interpret scripture for you&mdash;that right belongs to the Holy Spirit (1Jn 2:27; Jn 14:26;16:13; 2Pe 1:20-21; 1 Cor 2:12-14).
 Instead, open your Bible and fellowship with Christ.

 > But the anointing that you received from him abides in you, and **you have no need that anyone should teach you**.
-But as his anointing teaches you about everything, and is true, and is no lie—just as it has taught you, **abide in him** (ESV Study Bible, 2008, 1John 2:27; cf. John 15:4-5 NLT).
+But as his anointing teaches you about everything, and is true, and is no lie—just as it has taught you, **abide in him** (ESV Study Bible, 2008, 1John 2:27; cf. John 15:4-5 ESV).
 >
 >> But you have received the Holy Spirit, and he lives within you, so you don’t need anyone to teach you what is true.
 For the Spirit teaches you everything you need to know, and what he teaches is true—it is not a lie.
 So just as he has taught you, remain in fellowship with Christ (New Living Translation, 2015, 1John 2:27).